consolesunleashed/sega-mega-drive-tmss-disable/README.md

 ### Basic

-- v1 -
+- v1.0 - 31/03/2025

-# Sega Mega Drive TMSS Disable Logic Based Version
+# Sega Mega Drive TMSS Disable - Logic Based Version

 Here is a simple logic based PCB to disable the TMSS.
 I designed it based on a schematic by Trimesh and put it here for completion.
 Not recomended over the ATtiny version.

 ![My Image](Sega-Mega-Drive-TMSS-Disable-Logic.png)

-## Manufacturing

-- 0.8mm / 1mm PCB thickness for QSB version.
-0.8mm / 1mm / 1.2mm PCB thickness for basic version are all good.
-1.6mm is unecessarily thick.
-- Castellated vias are optional for QSB version.
-There are only six half-cut vias and the board is thin which generally doesn't result in torn up copper platting.
-A little cleanup is usually necessary to remove debris from the half-cut vias.
-- Blue PCB colour because Sonic the Hedgehog.

 ## Where to Buy?